Counting the cost for parents

 Almost a third of parents said that they paid some or all the costs of their child’s first year of driving, while nearly a fifth contributed for the first two years; one in ten kept up contributions for three years.
 Our figures show how young drivers are burdened with higher prices – and how often it’s their parents who are footing the bill.

-The average annual insurance premium for 17-24 year old drivers reached £1,309 in July this year, and parents are paying for a fifth (21%) of this annual cost working out at £274.
+The average annual insurance premium for 17-24 year old drivers reached £1,324 in November 2018, and parents are paying for a fifth (21%) of this annual cost working out at £278.
 Petrol was the second most common financial contribution (costing £169 a year), followed by vehicle repairs (£178) and vehicle tax (£125).

 According to our research, young drivers pay on average £600 more on their premium than the national average, with Insurance Premium Tax adding £161 to their premium.